 - Awareness of breath patterns

 - Connection to the baby and its movements

 - Promote relaxation & well-being during pregnancy & in preparation for labor

 - Yoga Postures to help you in the stages of labor

 With Prenatal Yoga, I was able to have a fast second stage of labor and able to handle the labor pains with ease…using my Prenatal Yoga techniques.

 Gail taught pre-natal yoga classes while she was pregnant with her fourth child.
-If you are a seasoned yoga practioner prior to pregnancy, Gail can give you safe alternative yoga poses to do in the public Yoga classes that she teaches.
-Alternatively Private Prenatal Yoga lessons in your home or at Exygon (Beaumont/Nederland locations) can also be conducted.
+If you are a seasoned yoga practitioner prior to pregnancy, Gail can give you safe alternative yoga poses to do in the public Yoga classes that she teaches.
+Alternatively, Private Prenatal Yoga lessons in your home or at Exygon (Beaumont/Nederland locations) can also be conducted.
 No prior experience required.
 Please call Gail at 409-727-3177 for further inquiries.

 Gail teaches Private and Classes in Beginning Yoga and Adaptive Yoga in Nederland & Beaumont Texas.